Symplectic maps: from generating functions to Liouvillian forms: Two families of implicit symplectic integrators

-The parameters $\{\alpha,\beta,\gamma\}$ can be used to control the error of the numerical integrator around the orbits of the Hamiltonian flow.
-In fact, the matrix $S$ modifies the error because it modifies the Hamiltonian followed by the numerical integrator.
-A justification of the way we can approximate the real flow of the numerical integrator is given in \cite{Jim16a}.
-Additionally, in a parallel article \cite{Jim15b}, we make a numerical study of this family primarily focused on the particular case $\alpha=\frac{1}{2}$ and the Energy as first integral.
+The parameters $\{\alpha,\beta,\gamma\}$ modify the error and the oscillations of the numerical integrator around the orbits of the Hamiltonian flow.
+This fact has a geometrical justification that we develop in \cite{Jim16a}.
+In a parallel article \cite{JVR17}, we make a numerical study of this family explaining the oscillations of the numerical solution around the exact solution using a variational point of view.